DRAFT: Constitution of the Kingdom of Union Jacks

 1. An Act is a document considered to be law signed by the Monarch.

-2. Each Act consists of numbered Sections, which themselves contain Subsections defining individual rules of law.
+2. Each Act consists of numbered Articles, which themselves contain Sections grouping together numbered Clauses and Subclauses, each defining individual rules of law.

 1. If an M.P votes in favour of the Prime Minister, he has voted to keep the Prime Minister in office.